incatrex/rule-builder/backend/src/main/resources/static/schemas/rule_schema.md

 4. **Function Arguments**: Always wrapped in ExpressionGroup containers for consistency
 5. **UI State Management**: Each condition has an `id` field for React key management
 6. **Type Safety**: `returnType` fields ensure type compatibility across the system
-7. **Schema Version**: v1.0.5 - Uses JSON Schema Draft 7 (`http://json-schema.org/draft-07/schema#`) for compatibility with networknt validator.
-Added support for multiselect widgets, TEST function, and updated DATE.DIFF argument order.
+7. **Schema Version**: v1.0.6 - Uses JSON Schema Draft 7 (`http://json-schema.org/draft-07/schema#`) for compatibility with networknt validator.
+Renamed BaseExpression to Expression to match UI component naming.
 8. **Content Validation**: Schema uses `if/then/else` conditional pattern based on the `structure` field to determine which content type to validate against (CaseContent, ConditionGroup, or ExpressionGroup)
 9. **Null Right Side**: Condition `right` property can be `null` for operators like `is_empty` and `is_not_empty` that don't require a comparison value
 10. **Dynamic Cardinality**: The `in` and `not_in` operators support variable-length arrays (1-10 values) with configurable separators and +/- buttons in the UI